-Pick-up your child promptly after class.
-If you encounter an unforeseen circumstance and know you will be detained (a flat tire, accident, medical issue, etc.), please call the school as soon as possible (403-246-5015) so that the Preschool staff may work with you to make proper arrangements for your child’s care.
+Children should be picked up promptly after class.
 The Preschool has a 5-minute grace period for dismissal.
+If you encounter an unforeseen circumstance and know you will be detained (a flat tire, accident, medical issue, etc.), please call the Preschool as soon as possible (403-246-5015) so that the Preschool staff may work with you to make proper arrangements for your child’s care.

 Q: Can I send someone else to pick up my child if I can’t make it?

-Your child may be picked up by authorized adults listed on your child’s registration form.
+Your child may be picked up by a pre-authorized adult listed on your child’s registration form.
 Please notify your child’s teacher if you would like to make changes.

 Q: Can I send cupcakes or treats to school on my child’s birthday?

-We recognize the importance of birthdays & want your child to feel special on their day.
-However we do not have birthday parties in class.
-If you would like to bring a special treat that day, any edible treats will not be served as snack, but may be distributed to other parents after class.
+We recognize the importance of birthdays and want your child to feel special on their day.
+However, we do not have birthday parties in class.
+If you would like to bring a special treat that day, any edible treats will not be served as a snack, but may be distributed to other parents after class.

 Q: My child is nervous about starting preschool and might not want to leave me.
 What can I do to help him/her?

 At the beginning of each school year, Glendale Community Preschool uses a staggered entry approach to help ease children into their new preschool surroundings.
 This helps children slowly transition into preschool by attending shortened classes with half of their classmates before finally joining the full class.
 We ask that children go into the classroom without parents.
-Children are allowed to bring a comfort item (blankie, small stuffy if needed).
+Children are allowed to bring a comfort item (blankie, small stuffy, etc.) if needed.

 Q: When is my child too sick to send to school?